Helena of Moscow

 Helena Ivanovna of Moscow (Елена Ивановна; Elena Maskvietė; Helena Moskiewska; 19 May 1476 – 20 January 1513) was Grand Duchess of Lithuania and Queen of Poland as the consort of Alexander Jagiellon.
 She was a daughter of Ivan III, Grand Prince of Moscow, and she was never crowned as she would not convert from Eastern Orthodoxy to Catholicism.
-Her childless marriage to Alexander was a constant source of tension between the Grand Duchy of Moscow and the Grand Duchy of Lithuania.
+Her marriage to Alexander was a constant source of tension between the Grand Duchy of Moscow and the Grand Duchy of Lithuania.
 Instead of guaranteeing peace, Helena's marriage gave her father Ivan III an excuse to interfere in Lithuanian affairs accusing Alexander of mistreating Helena and repressing Orthodox believers.
 This became the pretext to renew the Muscovite–Lithuanian Wars in 1500.
 The war ended with a six-year truce in 1503; the Grand Duchy of Lithuania lost about a third of its territory.
-Despite political tensions and religious differences, the marriage was a loving one and the royal couple was close.
+Despite political tensions and religious differences, as well as the lack of surviving children, the marriage was a loving one and the royal couple was close.
 After her husband's death in 1506, Helena wanted to return to Moscow but was not allowed.
 When she planned to run away, she was arrested and reportedly poisoned.